 I’m a sports medicine physician so I wanted to do something lively and active.
 Vienna was lively and I wanted to promote life.
 So I’m like, ‘Let’s do a race.’
 I found a race already planned and we became a part of that.
 I got some shirts made and I thought we’d do a walk with about 20 people and close to 300 signed up.

 We proclaimed that day Vienna’s Day.
 Around the world, from Israel to Spain to Australia to Colombia to Mexico, people wore their Team Vienna T-shirts on Vienna’s Day.
 And they walked or ran, or biked or hiked or did some other activity, and they shared pics from around the world.
 I then shared them on our Facebook page to help increase awareness.
 So far, we’ve raised $10,000, some of which we’ve used for awareness-building efforts.

-Every year, Vienna’s Day will be the Saturday between Mother’s Day and Memorial Day.
-This year, it’s May 18.
-We hope more will join this worldwide international project.
+Every year, what I’ve now named Vienna’s Day of International SUDC Awareness will be the Saturday between Mother’s Day and Memorial Day.
+In 2019, it was May 18, and amazingly all seven continents were represented.
+On May 16, 2020, we hope even more locations will join this worldwide project.